-Prior to conducting a consensual search officers shall inform all persons giving consent of the following, and shall describe such circumstances in the related report(s):
+Prior to conducting a consensual search officers shall inform all persons giving consent of the following on bodyworn camera or other recording device when available, and shall describe such circumstances in the related report(s):

 - A. The person may refuse to give consent if they so choose. - B. Once given, consent may be withdrawn at any point during the search. - C. The scope of the search may be limited. - D. Any evidence found during the search may be used against them or others in court.